ICPSwap-Labs/ic-lock/README.md

 ## Solution

-We plan to use distributed locks to solve this problem.
+We plan to use distributed lock to solve this problem.

-Distributed locks have the following features:
+Distributed lock has the following features:

 - In a multi-canister environment, a lock can only be obtained by one request of a canister at a time
 - Highly available "acquire-and-release" locks
 - High-performance "acquire-and-release" locks
 - With lock failure mechanism, including automatic unlocking and deadlock prevention
-- with mechanism to prevent wrong unlocking
+- With mechanism to prevent wrong unlocking
 - With blocking feature, it automatically waits when the lock is not obtained, and automatically unlocks when the waiting time expires

 ![diagram](./images/lock.jpg)